310mc/https-310mc.github.io-tl/source/_posts/temp/our_stella.md

 Tonight, we sing in harmony with you
-On the stella that binds the sky and sea together
+On the Stella that binds the sky and sea together
-We are always within the same light
+We will always be within the same light

 Warm courage sparkles as it flows in
 Every time we share that courage among each other